 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics, because of limited funding, the employment opportunities for probation officers and correctional treatment specialists are projected to increase by 4% from 2014-2024.
-The mean annual wages for these workers were $54,080 in May 2015.
+According to the U.S. Bureau of Labor Statistics, because of limited funding, the employment opportunities for probation officers and correctional treatment specialists are projected to increase by 3% from 2018-2028.
+The median annual wages for these workers were $53,020 in May 2018.

 Counseling psychology programs are usually a combined bachelor's and master's program that train students in counseling methods, behavioral psychology and more.
 Graduates of bachelor's programs can assist licensed professionals and/or pursue further education.